SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

 # Adaptive Card notifications with custom buttons

-This tutorial, which follows [Chat notifications](xref:ChatOps_Tutorials_Chat_Notification), shows you how to use buttons in Adaptive Card notifications (or custom command responses) to enable powerful two-way interactions.
+This tutorial, which comes after the [Chat notifications](xref:ChatOps_Tutorials_Chat_Notification) tutorial, shows you how to use buttons in Adaptive Card notifications (or custom command responses) to enable powerful two-way interactions.

 Estimated duration: 15 minutes.